martinbenj/Easy-Data/README.md

 ## Deletion (plural)

-Deleting multiple objects uses the [deleteAllObjectsOfType:] method.
+Deleting multiple objects uses the [deleteAllObjectsOfType:(id)] method.
 This deletes all objects of a given class.
 Does not return anything.

 Example: